adamreupert/adamreupert/README.md

 <h2> About Me </h2>

 - ⚗️  My main tasks in my PhD are solid state synthesis and X-Ray diffraction (including PDF measurements)
-- ♥️  I love working with Linux (Manjaro/Debian), LaTex and Python
+- ♥️  I love working with Linux (Manjaro/Debian), LaTeX and Python
 - 🕹️  My favourite Games are the Monkey island / Deponia series (digital) and Wizard / Azul (analog)
 - 🕡  I spent my free time on Godot, Pc/Board-games with friends, reading, cooking, gardening and a little bit of hiking